What Is Dental Implant Treatment?

 - Maintenance of function: For some conditions, treatment may focus on maintaining or restoring normal function, such as joint mobility or heart function.

 - Aesthetics: In some cosmetic procedures, the goal may be to improve a person’s appearance, such as with cosmetic dentistry or plastic surgery.

 It’s important to note that each patient is unique and the treatment goals for one person may not be the same for another.
-The healthcare professional and the patient should work together to determine the most appropriate treatment goals based on the individual’s specific needs and circumstances.
+The healthcare professional or a dental clinic and the patient should work together to determine the most appropriate treatment goals based on the individual’s specific needs and circumstances.